Earth Overshoot day – Who’s responsible.

 Well today seemed a good day to write this article on our blog.
 We’ve been quiet for a while, because changing the world takes time to plan!
 It’s Earth Overshoot Day, so it seemed appropriate to offload something I’ve been meaning to write for a while.

-So maybe most of you who have an interest in these matters this will read on.
+Maybe thus far those of you who have an interest in these matters this will read on.
 Maybe not!
 However if you do I think at this stage we all need to ask who’s going to be in charge of change and our future?
-Right now, Money is the empowerment of those who decide, so perhaps we should ask, what if we can control who has the money and what if we actually could get by without it?
+Right now, Money is the empowerment of those who decide, so perhaps we should ask, what if we can influence who has the money and what if we actually could get by without using it so often?
 Now there’s an interesting thought!

 Why you may ask?
 Perhaps because we should be aware that if 64 people own half the worlds wealth then that would tell us there are indeed inequalities to ponder and how perhaps we can begin to balance things out.

 Do you know that 80% of the world apparently lives on $10 a day.
 Ghandi said “there’s enough for everyone on the planet, but not enough for everyone’s greed”.

 If true then isn’t it time everyone, including politicians and business admitted this and started to work towards a fair system.
 Half a million people on average land on the planet, net of deaths and as it’s Earth Overshoot Day (1st August), hadn’t we all better take a bit of notice?